bpowell122/tomodrgn/README.md

 At the moment, the only tested workflow to generate these inputs is Warp+IMOD tomogram generation, STA using RELION 3.1, followed by subtomogram extraction as image series in Warp (making use of the excellent [dynamo2warp](https://github.com/alisterburt/dynamo2m) tools from Alister Burt).
 We are actively seeking to expand the range of validated workflows; please let us know if you have success with a novel approach.

-## Additional details about required inputs
+## Additional details about required inputs for train_vae
-TomoDRGN requires a number of specific metadata values to be supplied in the star file (a sample star file is provided in the `tomodrgn/testing/data` folder).
+TomoDRGN requires a number of specific metadata values to be supplied in the star file (a sample star file is provided at `tomodrgn/testing/data/10076_both_32_sim.star`).
 Users testing upstream workflows that do not conclude with 2D particle extraction in Warp should ensure their RELION 3.0 format star files contain the following headers:
 * `_rlnGroupName`: used to identify multiple tilt images associated with the same particle, equal to a unique value per particle
 * `_rlnCtfScalefactor`: used to calculate stage tilt of each image, equal to `cosine(stage_tilt_radians)` as defined in Warp
 * `_rlnCtfBfactor`: used to calculate cumulative dose imparted to each image, equal to `dose_e-_per_A2 * -4` as defined in Warp